donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ##	1 Version

-Draft, last update by Eric on 18 December 2015
+Draft, last update by Eric on 5 January 2016

 ##	2 Scope